LGBTQ Travel in Key West

 The drive south through the Keys is breathtaking.
 The brilliant blue-green ocean is dotted with sailboats, catamarans and wave runners; it's obvious that people are out to have an exhilarating day on (and in) the balmy waters.

-You will find shells, corals and other nautical items crowding the shelves at many of the local shops that line Highway 1, including The Shell Man in Key Largo where you can purchase big, colorful shells at a really good price.
+You'll find shells, corals and other nautical items crowding the shelves at many of the local shops that line Highway 1.

-After meandering through Key Largo, Islamorada, Marathon, Big Pine Key and all the other small keys in-between, you’ll arrive in Key West with still plenty to explore and uncover.
+After meandering through Key Largo, Islamorada, Marathon, Big Pine Key and all the other small keys in-between, you’ll arrive in Key West , a town known around the world as LGBTQ friendly, with still plenty to explore and uncover.

 Getting Settled & Exploring Old Town Key West